 Students will purchase their own textbooks.
 Textbooks average \$80.00 to \$100.00 per course, depending on the discipline.
-Selected titles available for rent at 55% off new price.
-Visit the Antelope Bookstore in the Nebraskan Student Union or online at www.antelopebook.com for additional information.
+However ALL titles are now rentable if students choose, saving 40-55% off the new book price.
+Visit the Antelope Bookstore in the Nebraskan Student Union or online at www.neebo.com/unk for additional information.